FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 --------------------------
 ## Identifying Number
 ### Description
+A number or other string assigned to identify a person within some significant external system.
+It must have a TYPE substructure to define what kind of identification number is being provided.

 [GEDCOM X](https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md) has a subset of these (only those issued by nations) under [National Id](#national-id).

 ### Value